dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 ## Usage

-### Create a Dragonfly cluster
+### Create a Dragonfly instance with replicas

-1. To create a sample Dragonfly cluster with a master and three replicas instances, run the this command:
+1. To create a sample Dragonfly instance with a master and three replicas, run the this command:

     ```sh
     kubectl apply -f https://raw.githubusercontent.com/dragonflydb/dragonfly-operator/main/config/samples/v1alpha1_dragonfly.yaml
     ```

-1. To check the status of the cluster, run:
+1. To check the status of the instance, run:

     ```sh
     kubectl describe dragonflies.dragonflydb.io dragonfly-sample
     ```

-    The master instance of the service is available at `<dragonfly-name>.<namespace>.svc.cluster.local`, which you can use to connect to the cluster.
+1. Connect to the master instance of the service at:
+    `<dragonfly-name>.<namespace>.svc.cluster.local`.

     As pods are added or removed, the service automatically updates to point to the new master.

 #### Connect with `redis-cli`

-To connect to the cluster using `redis-cli`, run:
+To connect to the instance using `redis-cli`, run:

 ```sh
 kubectl run -it --rm --restart=Never redis-cli --image=redis:7.0.10 -- redis-cli -h dragonfly-sample.default
 ```

-The command creates a temporary pod that runs the `redis-cli` and connects to the cluster.
+The command creates a temporary pod that runs the `redis-cli` and connects to the instance.
 To run Redis commands, press `shift + R` and then enter the Redis commands.
 For example, to set and retrieve a key, you can run:

 ```sh
 If you don't see a command prompt, try pressing enter.